conrisc/microfrontend-with-k8s/README.md

 This repository contains sample web application build upon the microfrontend architecture (https://micro-frontends.org/)

-There is two separate teams who can work independently on their own part of the application:
+There are two separate teams who can work independently on their own part of the application:
  - Foo-team
  - Bar-team